Solar-Cells are semi-conductor devices with special properties which allow them to convert photonic energy into electric current.

 It's likely that you are quite familiar with crystalline Silicon Solar-Cells with their detailed structure, the characteristic blue colour and the many tiny wires which run across the front and back sides of the cell.
 One side is for the collection of electrons and the other is for the return of electrons.

 Each Individual cell is called a module.
 Each module is made of Crystalline silicon and each is made of two individual layers, a positively charged layer and a negatively charged layer.
+The grooves you see on the surface are conductors.

 Thin Film